 What is a Preventive Maintenance Checklist?

-A preventive maintenance (PM) checklist is a useful document that businesses utilize in implementing an efficient and systematic check on their equipment and other assets.
-This structured approach empowers machine operators and other maintenance teams to proactively identify potential issues before they escalate into serious problems.
+A preventive maintenance (PM) checklist is a useful document that enumerates the necessary maintenance activities to be performed on an asset.
+It helps businesses implement an efficient and systematic check on their equipment and facilities.
+This structured approach empowers machine operators and maintenance teams to identify potential issues before they escalate into serious problems proactively.
 By following a PM checklist, organizations can improve the reliability and longevity of their assets, reduce downtime, and maintain a safe working environment.

 What is Preventive Maintenance?